olmadsen/beta-system/README.md

 ```

 #### Implementing Beta for Mac OS
-The text below is form the time where Mac-computers were running on an Intel x86 processor, and since is no longer the case, the text below is no longer relevant.
+The text below is from the time where Mac-computers were running on an Intel x86 processor, and since is no longer the case, the text below is no longer relevant.

 MBS was implemented for a number of OS's including the Mac before the processor was changed to be an Intel x86.
 The compiler has modules for generating code for the x86 and the object code format used by the Mac - whether or not the it is correct regarding the object code format has to be confirmed.